 Snorkelling: Snorkel and dive gear is available, but bringing your own is also recommended, for guests to explore the colourful and lively coral reefs that thrive right off our shores in the always crystal clear waters.
 Turtles can always be found in the lagoon.

 Alofaaga Blowhole: A natural phenomenon just 30 minutes away.
 Bring a few fallen coconuts, throw them in the blowhole and watch them lift off!

 Fiafia: All guests are welcomed with an ancient, traditional Samoan feast/celebration called fiafia.
 During fiafia guests get to taste an array of many Samoan delicacies from palusami to underground oven-baked pig.

-Games: Take an afternoon off from the surf and entertain yourself with one of many games from bocce, to horseshoes, to table tennis and darts.
+Games: Take an afternoon off from the surf and entertain yourself with one of many games including volleyball, bocce, as well as table tennis and darts.